ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 {: #architecture}

-To design a resilient architecture, involving scenarios like active/active, active/passive deployment, you need to consider the individual blocks of your solution and their specific capabilities.
+To design a resilient architecture, you need to consider the individual blocks of your solution and their specific capabilities.

 Below is a multi-region architecture showcasing the different components that may exist in a multi-region setup.